TimL20/icinga2api_py/doc/14_Client.md

 A `ResultSet` object represents a set of results returned from the Icinga2 API.
 This class is not an ABC (abstract base class), although it's not meant to be instanciated (rarely useful).
-`ResultSet` implements lot's of feature fro inspecting results from Icinga2:
+`ResultSet` implements lot's of feature for inspecting results from Icinga2:
 - It's a sequence.
 The "items" are `Result` objects (built on demand).
 You can get those `Result`s by their index or iterate over them.
 It's possible to get the results "naked" as a list via the `results` property, however this is usually not really useful outside the library.
 - It's instead much more useful to slice a `ResultSet`.
 Another `ResultSet` is returned.
 - Every `ResultSet` has a `load` method and a `loaded` property, both without any meaning a general `ResultSet`.
-- The `values` method will return all values of one attribute for or results as a list.
-You can specify what to do if the attribute does not exist for an attriute (raise_nokey and nokey_value parameters).
+- `fields` is a generator that yields all values of one attribute of all results in the `ResultSet`.
+You can specify what to do if the attribute does not exist for an attribute (raise_nokey and nokey_value parameters).
 - The `where` method returns all items (results), that have a expected value as an attribute.
 The expected value must have the same type.
 If a result does not have the attrite, the attribute value, the value is handled as if it's a `KeyError` class (not an object, the class itself).
-- The `number` methods counts, how many items (results) have an expected value.
+- The `number` methods counts, how many items (results) have an expected value for a particular attribute.
-- The `are_all` method returns True, if all items (results) have an expected value.
+- The `all` method returns True, if all items (results) have an expected value for a particular attribute.
-- The `min_one` method returns True, if minimum one item (result) has an expected value.
+- The `any` method returns True, if minimum one item (result) has an expected value  for a particular attribute.
 - The `min_max` method returns True, if minuimum &lt;min&gt; and maximum &lt;max&gt; items (results) have an expected value.